 The invasion rapidly deposed the communist regime, and instituted a provisional government under American occupation.
-49 Grenadian soldiers and 25 Cubans were killed in the invasion, originally reported as 59 total by American forces.
-24 civilians also died in the fighting.
+Forty-nine Grenadian soldiers and 25 Cubans were killed in the invasion, originally reported as 59 total by American forces.
+Twenty-four civilians also died in the fighting.
 The American military assault was, however, poorly organized, and led to a large-scale reorganization in 1986 to improve communications between the US military branches.

 The United Nations General Assembly condemned the act by a vote of 122 to 9.
 The invasion was claimed to be an obvious violation of international law, and Britain, China, the USSR and Canada in particular condemned the act for displaying a complete disregard by the American government for international law.
-Specifically British Prime Minister Margret Thatcher was bothered as President Ronald Reagan had personally assured her the United States would not invade Grenada mere days before doing so.
-Arguments still rage today over the issue.
+British Prime Minister Margaret Thatcher was specifically bothered because President Ronald Reagan had personally assured her the United States would not invade Grenada mere days before doing so.note Arguments still rage today over the issue.

 Regardless of what you think of the invasion, the airport that was "too long for civilian use" was completed in 1984, is used for civilian aircraft, and is just as long as was planned for before the invasion.
 The day of the invasion is now a national holiday in Grenada, and sees large public celebration (including remembrance services for the 19 US servicemen killed) every year.

 - The last act of Clint Eastwood film Heartbreak Ridge features the protagonists (a platoon of US Marines) taking part in Urgent Fury.